What happens when you become an organ donor? | GoodtoKnow

 - Cornea donation for people with sight problems caused by eye disease, infection or birth defects.

-Visit organdonation.nhs.uk to find out more about your choices and to record your decision – remember whatever you decide talk with your loved ones to give them the certainty they need to support it.
+Visit organdonation.nhs.uk to find out more about what you can donate, and for advice on your choices and how to record your decision – remember whatever you decide talk with your loved ones to give them the certainty they need to support it.